Northern Michigan Regional Entity: First in the State to Launch Opioid Health Home

 - An OHH Coordinator

-The care team will work with additional community providers as needed to ensure care management to enable a person to focus their recovery.
+The care team will work with additional community providers as needed to ensure care management to help a person to focus on their recovery.

 To find more information about the Health Home program, please follow the link on the State of Michigan website below: